 From flowers to Greek mythology, Toyota model names have drawn inspiration from some interesting places.
-We take a look at the meanings behind 10 iconic model names, and outline how each one fits the character of the cars that they have graced.
+We take a look at the meanings behind 10 iconic Toyota names of models, and outline how each one fits the character of the cars that they have graced.

 Yaris is an amalgamation of words from Greek mythology and German.
 In Greek mythology, ‘Charis’ was a symbol of beauty and elegance.
 Toyota swapped the ‘Ch’ with ‘Ya’ – German for ‘yes’ – to symbolise the perceived reaction of European markets to the car’s styling.